 A large new study that analyzed the genetic data of thousands of people suggests that the drive to have sex with people of the same sex may stem from a very complex interaction of many different genes.

-In 1993, geneticist Dean Hamer and colleagues first made the case for a heavy genetic component underlying human sexual orientation.
+In 1993, geneticist Dean Hamer and colleagues first

 This and other studies indicating that genes likely play a key role in sexuality gave rise, in time, to the emergence of a controversial concept: the “gay gene,” a single genetic player that could determine sexual orientation.

 However, sexuality is not influenced by a single gene.
 Recent studies have suggested that different genetic loci — positions on a chromosome where different genes are located — are linked to sexuality and same-sex sexual behavior.

 Now, a very large study that assessed the genetic information stored by two different databases — the UK Biobank and 23andMe — confirms that the genetic background of sexual orientation is not down to just one gene.

 The first author of the study is Andrea Ganna, Ph.D., from the Broad Institute of MIT and Harvard in Cambridge, MA.

 “The biological factors that contribute to sexual preference are largely unknown, but genetic influences are suggested by the observation that same-sex sexual behavior appears to run in families and is concordant more often in genetically identical (monozygotic) twin pairs than in fraternal twin pairs or siblings,” the researchers write in their study paper, which now appears in the journal